edisedis777/Connect-to-PostgreSQL-from-Python-Pandas-Spark/README.md

 - Using the `pandasql`/`sqldf` package to query Pandas DataFrames using SQL
 - Reading data from PostgreSQL into Spark DataFrames
 - Using Spark SQL to query data

+## Contributing
+If you have any suggestions or improvements, please feel free to submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.